-- Closed-end Structure: Investment trusts tend to have a closed-end structure.
+- Closed-end Structure: Investment trusts have a closed-end structure.
 By fixing the number of shares issued, the investment trust’s portfolio manager has the freedom to execute buy and sell decisions when the timing is most advantageous, rather than being subject to the vagaries of when investors decide to invest or sell trust shares.
-(Investors should note that closed-end trusts may trade at a premium or discount to their net asset value, potentially resulting in investors buying assets at a price above their market value or selling shares at a price below the underlying assets’ true market value.)
+(Investors should note that closed-end trusts may trade at a premium or discount to their net asset value, potentially resulting in investors buying assets at a price above their market value or selling shares at a price below the underlying assets’ true market value).

 - Stock Market Listing: Investment trust shares are listed on the London Stock Exchange, which allows investors to conveniently buy or sell shares, and easily find the current price of shares.